-The goal of this step is gaining knowledge.
-Even if your deck is currently to wick to bear your dream outdoor kitchen load it can be prepared for the new role by reinforcing the structure.
-It’s good to know it prior to construction as the process requires an additional budget and time.
+The goal of this step is to gain knowledge.
+Even if your deck is currently too wick to bear your dream outdoor kitchen load, it can be prepared for the new role by reinforcing the structure.
+It’s good to know it before construction as the process requires an additional budget and time.

-The weight of an outdoor kitchen can also be reduced by using specific materials (aluminum, stucco), or size-reduction.
+An outdoor kitchen’s weight can also be reduced by using specific materials (aluminum, stucco) or size-reduction.

-In such regions a movable outdoor kitchen can be a great option for decks – storing it in the garage during winter months is going to be safer for deck construction, as well as increase outdoor kitchen longevity.
+In such regions, a movable outdoor kitchen can be a great option for decks – storing it in the garage during winter months will be safer for deck construction and increase outdoor kitchen longevity.

 Outdoor kitchen on a deck – Step 3: Utility connection